nicksherefkin/slingshotdiviningrod/Pages/About.md

 Menu: yes

-## About Nick Sherefkin
+# About

-I play games, study with sociologists, and appreciate my surroundings.
-I like to write about play, democratic action, and Buddhist practice.
+I play games, study with sociologists, and exercise gratitude.
+I write about play, democratic action, and Buddhist practice.

 This blog is a playground for my ideas and an archive of past interests and entertainments.